Data Engineer

 Required experience

-• You have experience working with Python
+• You have experience working with Python, SQL and Git.

 What else?

-• You value sharing your knowledge
+• You value sharing your knowledge.

-• You believe a good atmosphere at work is just as important as your profession
+• You believe a good atmosphere at work is just as important as your profession.

 • Our 'working at' page gives you positive energy